revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 ## Scenario Based

-17. Consider that a country stores its citizen's data in a form of Aadhar number and age, a deadly virus outbreak led to a global shutdown and the country wants to vaccinate the older people first as they get easily infected by the virus.
+17. Consider that a country stores its citizen's data in a form of Aadhar number and age.
+A deadly virus outbreak led to a global shutdown and the country wants to vaccinate the older people first as they get easily infected by the virus.
 Which of the following best represents the scenario?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)